A History of the Craigleith Hill District

 Plockton?
 No it's Craigleith Hill Crescent, Edinburgh

-A Dawn Redwood tree the editor grew from seed planted in 2006.
-See the full grown trees (10)outside the front entrance to Sainsbury's in THE QUARRY.
-Unfortunatelly they have all been removed to make way for the superstores new extension to be completed by October 2010.
+Sainsbury's in THE QUARRY.
+Unfortunately they have all been removed to make way for the superstores new extension which was

 Edinburgh Castle from Craigleith Hill Gardens in the winter